 The Victoria Clinic's survey results are also monitored by the Quality Department at Healthscope Corporate Office.
 Reports are presented to senior management and the Board.

-One of our key questions about patient experience is about the overall experience of care, which can be rated on a scale of 1 to 5, from 'poor' to 'excellent'.
+One of our key questions is about the overall experience of care, which can be rated on a scale of 1 to 5, from 'poor' to 'excellent'.
 The graph below shows the patients' responses during the most recent quarter.

-his graph shows that the majority of our patients rate their experience of care as 'excellent' or 'very good'.
+This graph shows that the majority of our patients have rated their overall experience of care as 'excellent' or 'very good'.

-The graph below shows the percentage of patients at The Victoria Clinic who have rated their overall experience of care as 'excellent' or 'very good' (top two boxes) since this option was first introduced in April 2019.
-The coloured bars represent the percentage at The Victoria Clinic.
-This is compared to the percentage in other mental health facilities in Victoria, shown in the grey bar.
+The graph below shows the percentage of patients at The Victoria Clinic who have rated their overall experience of care as 'excellent' or 'very good' (top two boxes) since this option was first introduced in 2019.

 Net Promoter Score

-Another key question we ask our patients is “How likely is it that you would recommend this hospital to a family member, friend or colleague?”
-Patients can rate their response on a scale of 0 (extremely unlikely) to 10 (extremely likely).
+Another key question we ask our patients is “If they needed mental health care how likely is it that you would recommend The Victoria Clinic to a family member, friend or colleague?”
+Patients can rate their response on a scale of 0 (Not at all likely) to 10 (Extremely likely).
 This allows us to calculate the Net Promoter Score (NPS), which is an index from -100 to +100.